grimsteel/go-blog/posts/intro-to-go.md

 #### Starting a Web Server

 We’re going to be using the `net/http` library.
-To start a web server, create an instance of the `http.Server` struct and call `ListenAndServe`:
+To start a web server, create an instance of the `http.Server` struct and call `ListenAndServe`[^web]:

 The `Handler` field is a function that handles each HTTP request.
 It takes a `ResponseWriter` and a `Request` object as parameters.
 We can write to the response with `Fprintf`.

 You might have noticed that the function syntax is a little different here: it's called a **closure**, or an anonymous function which can inherit the scope of the parent.
-The syntax is actually identical except for the omission of the function name.
+The syntax is actually identical except for the omission of the function name[^gist].

 ```go
 package main // the _package_ can be called main